 Ways to Manage Knee and Joint Pain

 With every step we take, our knees absorb the pressure and strain of our body weight.
 The joints, muscles, and other surrounding tissues work simultaneously to provide structure, strength, and support.
 This happens without us being any the wiser, but we can easily forget how hard they’re working!
+Throughout our lifetimes, we all experience normal wear and tear on all parts of our bodies.

-Over the course of our lifetime, we all experience normal wear and tear on all parts of our bodies.
-However, as we age our body will inevitably deteriorate and break down.
+However, as we age our body will inevitably break down.
 For some individuals, this can happen at a faster rate.
 Genetics can play a role here because a family history of osteoarthritis can increase the odds of you developing the condition.
 Additional risk factors include things like knee injuries or being overweight because the joint will need to compensate for the added stressors.

-Knee and Joint Pain
+Knee Pain and Joint Pain

 There are ways to prepare your knees for the inevitable wear and tear: